IEEEBerkeley/hope-www/labs/charger/schematic.rst

     these `5 choices <https://www.digikey.com/short/j29q00>`_ and add it to your BOM.

+    - Remember to think about what our inputs are.
+How many pins will we need?

-- Select an output USB-A receptacle.
+- Select an output **USB-A receptacle.**

   #.
 Let's take a look at the steps required to narrow down your search when
       starting from scratch.
 First go to `Digi-Key's website